-Lucas and I were in the Chinese Gardens – a kind of artificial pocket of green plants, big stones, moving water and calm nestled in the heart of the city.
+Lucas and I met in the Chinese Gardens – an artificial pocket of green plants, big stones, moving water and calm nestled in the heart of Sydney.
 We were chatting.
 I poured the nun chai.
-Salt tea.
-Sal-ty.
 There was a small hill with pine trees and green grass.
-It reminded me of Kashmir but in a miniature version; like a bonsai mountain from Kashmir in the heart of Sydney.
-It was just behind Lucas, so from my perspective the tree framed our conversation.
-In my mind two competing narratives were fighting for space on this miniature mountain; one in civilian clothes the other in a military uniform.
+It reminded me of Kashmir but as a miniature, constrained version.
+It was like a piece of a mountain from Kashmir had been captured in the heart of Sydney and made into a bonsai.
+Aga Shahid Ali, the Kashmiri-American poet, captured this emotion in his poem ‘Postcard from Kashmir’ in the collection Half-inch Himalayas:

 At only eight years of age Sameer Ahmed Rah was the thirty-ninth person to die in Kashmir during the summer of 2010.
-Eight years old is so unimaginably young.
+Eight years is so young.
 As I spoke, Lucas pulled a red notebook from his bag and asked me to sketch a map of Kashmir for him.
 First I drew a line marking the Himalayan belt.
-Below I drew the triangular shape of India, which extended right into South Asia and left into Pakistan.
+Below I drew the triangular shape of India, which extended right into South East Asia and left into Pakistan.
 On the left side of the line that marked the Himalayas, where India, Pakistan and China all more or less meet, I began to sketch in the shape of Kashmir – or rather the shape that Kashmir was prior to the Partition of South Asia in 1947.
 I marked in the different regions that make up Kashmir, and then I drew a series of lines that illustrated the current occupation of Kashmir by India, Pakistan and China.
-As I put marks on the paper, we spoke about Kashmir’s history and how the contemporary situation arose.
+As I put marks on Lucas’ paper, we spoke about Kashmir’s history and how the situation today came about.